 '''

 // REQUEST to /url/A

 // FORWARD to /url/B

 request.getRequestDispatcher("/url/B").forward(request,

 response);

-'''

-'''

 // Start async operation from within the target of the FORWARD

 AsyncContext ac = request.startAsync(request, response);

 ac.dispatch(); // ASYNC dispatch to /url/B

 '''

-- public void dispatch(ServletContext context, String path) dispatches the request and response used to initialize the AsyncContext to the resource with the given path in the given ServletContext. - For all the 3 variations of the dispatch methods defined above, calls to the methods returns immediately after passing the request and response objects to a container managed thread, on which the dispatch operation will be performed.
+• public void dispatch(ServletContext context, String path) - dispatches the request and response used to initialize the AsyncContext to the resource with the given path in the given ServletContext.

+For all the 3 variations of the dispatch methods defined above, calls to the methods returns immediately after passing the request and response objects to a container managed thread, on which the dispatch operation will be performed.
 The dispatcher type of the request is set to ASYNC.
+Unlike
-Unlike RequestDispatcher.forward(ServletRequest, ServletResponse) dispatches, the response buffer and headers will not be reset, and it is legal to dispatch even if the response has already been committed.
-Control over the request and response is delegated to the dispatch target, and the response will be closed when the dispatch target has completed execution, unless ServletRequest.startAsync() or

-ServletRequest.startAsync(ServletRequest, ServletResponse) is called.
-If any of the dispatch methods are called before the container-initiated dispatch that called startAsync has returned to the container, then the call will not take effect until after the container-initiated dispatch has returned to the container.
-Invocation of the AsyncListener.onComplete(AsyncEvent),
+RequestDispatcher.forward(ServletRequest, ServletResponse) dispatches, the response buffer and headers will not be reset, and it is legal to dispatch even if the response has already been committed.
+Control over the request and response is delegated to the dispatch target, and the response will be closed when the dispatch target has completed execution, unless ServletRequest.startAsync() or ServletRequest.startAsync(ServletRequest, ServletResponse) is called.
+If any of the dispatch methods are called before the container-initiated dispatch that called startAsync has returned to the container, the following conditions must hold during that time between the invocation of complete and the return of control to the container: